cncf/toc/proposals/incubation/openfga.md

 Configu is an open source software for streamlining, testing, and automating application configurations across environments.
 They [specifically picked OpenFGA](https://configu.com/blog/authorization-over-configurations-using-openfga/) because it was a CNCF backed third-party authorization system that allows them to build upon battle-tested authorization standards saving them valuable implementation time not recreating the wheel for a problem that has already been solved for developers.

 ## Healthy Committers
-> *Have a healthy number of committers.
-A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project*

 OpenFGA welcomes feedback and contributions from anyone in the community who might be interested in helping the project.
 Due to its multi-repo structure with distinct contributor roles, the project uses "maintainer" as the noun for a member with sufficient permissions to merge PR in specific repo.
 This is the group of people responsible for organizing the backlog of issues in OpenFGA and other issues across our repositories, reviewing pull requests, and all code within this repository.

 OpenFGA had [91 committers in the last 12 months](https://all.devstats.cncf.io/d/53/projects-health-table?orgId=1) and 19 active maintainers ([full list](https://github.com/openfga/community/blob/main/MAINTAINERS)).

 ## Flow Of Contributions
-> *Demonstrate a substantial ongoing flow of commits and merged contributions with a clear versioning scheme*

 All notable changes in OpenFGA projects are documented in a [CHANGELOG](https://github.com/openfga/openfga/blob/main/CHANGELOG.md) file.
 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) and adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).